 Obtaining Necessary Licenses and Permits

 Securing the necessary licenses and permits is essential to operate your cleaning business legally.
 While Texas does not mandate a general business license, specific local licenses may be required depending on the city or county you operate in.
 Verify the licensing requirements with your local municipality or county authorities to ensure compliance.
+It is crucial to account for business licenses as part of the initial financial planning process to avoid unexpected startup costs.

 If your cleaning business offers taxable services, you need to obtain a Texas Sales and Use Tax permit.
 This is a necessary step for compliance with state regulations.
 This permit is necessary for collecting sales tax on services such as maid, janitorial, and custodial services.
 Additionally, businesses leasing personal property or selling taxable goods need a Sales & Use Tax Permit.